 Problem is, like the South African Apartheid regime, Israel doesn’t mind being disliked.
 They have money on their side and imagine that, so long as the USofA sticks in there, they don’t need friends – but is the US repositioning itself a bit?
 The South African Apartheid regime also thought they could go it alone.
 And we all know what happened there.

 The key to a successful BDS campaign is to find your target’s Achilles’ heel and head straight for it.
 In the case of South Africa it proved, above all else, to be sport.
 After numerous attempts by Olympic organisers to stop segregation in South African sports for example, South Africa was formally expelled from the IOC in 1970.
 For such a great sporting nation, this was a calamitous catastrophe that reached the parts that other sanctions couldn’t reach.
-Other sports boycotts subsequently rained down on the regime, drowning the South African sports establishment close to international oblivion.
+Other sports boycotts subsequently rained down on the regime, drowning the South African sports establishment in international oblivion.

 Israel’s Achilles’ heel revealed itself in May 2013 when Stephen Hawking pulled out of a high profile conference in Israel in support of his Palestinian colleagues.
 Compared with Borgen, Hawking was a tad late for the academic boycott party which the Danes had joined 11 years earlier in 2002.